Sllambias/yuccalib/Readme.md

 ## Installation

-To install simply include you package with [Pip](https://pypi.org/project/pip/) or if you live in a city and drink a lot of nature wine 🍷 and drip coffee ☕️ you might want to use [Poetry](https://python-poetry.org):
+To install simply include you package with [Pip](https://pypi.org/project/pip/):

 ```
 pip add git+https://github.com/Sllambias/yuccalib
 ```
-or
+or if you live in a city and drink a lot of nature wine 🍷 and pour over coffee ☕️ you might want to use [Poetry](https://python-poetry.org):
 ```
 poetry add git+https://github.com/Sllambias/yuccalib
 ```